HackYourFuture/databases/Week1/MAKEME.md

 10. What is the population number of the world?

 After you've written your **tested** queries, test to see if everything work by executing `node <FILE_NAME>`.

-## 3. **Prep exercises**

-> Prep exercises are exercises that you should work on _before_ the session on Sunday.
-These are a little more difficult or show an important concept and as such are a great exercise to talk about with your mentor.
-Have a solution ready by Sunday as you may be asked to show what you did.

-Inside your `databases` fork, go to the folder `Week1`.
-Inside of that folder, navigate to `QA_PREP_EXERCISE.md` file which explains what needs to be done.
-There will also be some questions at the bottom to think about.
-Go through them _before_ the session on Sunday as it will be covered then.

 ## 4. **Code along**